 Adur small sites

 Welcome to Adur Homes' small sites programme where you can learn more about our development proposals for several sites across the district.

-Adur Homes has around 700 people on its waiting list in need of housing and urgently needs to find sites for affordable housing development.
+Adur Homes has more than 800 people on its waiting list in need of housing and urgently needs to find sites for affordable housing development.

-Following a review of council owned land, we have identified several small sites, most of which are blocks of garages, which have the potential to be redeveloped.
+Following a review of council owned land, we have identified several small sites, many of which are blocks of garages, which have the potential to be redeveloped.